News and Events

 Welcome to Ciranda’s sustainable and organic garden!

-Ciranda is dedicated to selling organic ingredients which are all Non-GMO.
-In order to give greater assurance to our customer of the non-GMO status of our ingredients, we have gained the Non-GMO Project Verified certifcation.
+DECEMBER 28, 2012 - Ciranda is dedicated to selling organic ingredients which naturally contain no genetically modified organisms (GMO's).
+In order to give greater assurance to our customers of the non-GMO status of our ingredients, we have gained the Non-GMO Project Verified certification.

-At Ciranda, we have recently added solar panels to the roof of our conference room to help produce some of the electricity that we use in the office.
-Plans for more solar panels for the main building are in the works and we will update you when these are in place!
+DECEMBER 27, 2012 - Ciranda recently added solar panels to the roof of our conference room to help produce some of the electricity that we use in the office.
+Plans for more solar panels for the main building are in the works and should be in place soon!

-In the spring of 2012, we established two bee hives on the grounds at Ciranda to provide a home for honey bees and an on-site source for nature’s sweetest treat – honey!
+MAY 9, 2012 - Two bee hives were established on the grounds at Ciranda this spring to provide a home for honey bees and an on-site source for nature’s sweetest treat – honey!
 With the help of the University of Minnesota’s Bee Squad, the colonies have continued to grow and thrive throughout the summer.
 Today our growing bee population is ranging up to five miles away to gather pollen and nectar for the hives.
 By season’s end, Ciranda’s hives are expected to produce 2 gallons of honey.